gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 Welcome to part two of the Gatsby tutorial!

-In this part we're going to explore options for styling Gatsby websites,  dive deeper into using React components for building sites, and finish by exploring Gatsby's special "layout" components which can be used for sitewide navigation and other uses.
+In this part we're going to explore options for styling Gatsby websites and dive deeper into using React components for building sites.

 ## Building with components